crossminer/scava-docs/docs/user-guide/administration/index.md

 ![properties-view](./screenshots/properties-view.png)

 Among the properties that can be set, we can name:
-- GitHub
+* GitHub
-   -Token githubToken
+   * Token githubToken
-- GitLab
+* GitLab
-   -Token: gitlabToken
+   * Token: gitlabToken
-- Eclipse (both mandatory if set)
+* Eclipse (both elements mandatory if an authenticated connection want to be used )
-   -ClientID: eclipseClientId
+   * ClientID: eclipseClientId
-   -Token: eclipseClientToken
+   * Token: eclipseClientToken

 ### The Stack Traces feature
 The Stack traces feature allows to display the errors/stracktraces produced during the metric-platform analysis process in the admin UI to ease debugging.